 Jordyn Eisenpress is an associate in the Advertising, Marketing & Public Relations Group.

 Ms. Eisenpress has experience working on all sides of disputes before the National Advertising Division (NAD).
-She has worked on behalf of challengers, advertisers, and the NAD itself, in both competitive advertising disputes and public monitoring cases.
-During law school, Ms. Eisenpress spent time with the NAD reviewing claim substantiation, analyzing consumer perception evidence, and drafting opinions.
+She has assisted in the representation of challengers, advertisers, and the NAD itself, in both competitive disputes and public monitoring cases.
+During law school, Ms. Eisenpress spent time with NAD reviewing claim substantiation, analyzing consumer perception evidence, and drafting opinions.
+Most recently, while at Frankfurt Kurnit, she helped secure a favorable decision on behalf of one of the world’s largest pharmaceutical companies in a challenge involving competitive over-the-counter medications.

 University of Wisconsin-Madison (B.A. with comprehensive honors)